Soil in Virginia

 Crops decline in productivity after a few years of farming the same fields because key nutrients (particularly nitrogen, phosphorous, and potassium) would be removed from the soil and concentrated in plants, or washed away.
 When plant material such as ears of corn was removed from the field, then the nutrients were lost.

 To maintain production, Native America farmers cleared new farm fields next to the old ones.
-When the new fields were too far away from the town to be convenient, the houses were moved to be closer to the crops.
+When the new fields were too far away from the town to be convenient, the houses were moved in stages to be closer to the crops.
 Even a palisaded town would be relocated within 20 years, reflecting the need to access better soil.
-In the James Rive watershed on the Coastal Plain, Pamunkey soil (now the state soil of Virginia) was preferred due to its productivity.5
+In the James Rive watershed on the Coastal Plain, Pamunkey soil (now the state soil of Virginia) was preferred due to its productivity.16

-English colonists displaced the Native Americans from their farms and towns, then planted tobacco as well as food crops.
+Colonists planted tobacco as well as food crops.
 Tobacco extracts a high percentage of nitrogen to form the plant cells.
 After three or so years, the shortage of nitrogen reduced the harvest.
+Erosion from lands cleared for tobacco and food crops washed highly-productive topsoil into creeks.
+Muddy runoff clogged streams with legacy sediments, while reducing the utility of acres which had been cleared with much labor.

-Like the Native Americans, colonists then cleared new land and left "old fields" fallow for 20 or more years.
-Gradually the nitrogen within the soil would recover, as bacteria "fixed" it from the atmosphere.
+Gradually the nitrogen within the soil would recover, as bacteria fixed it from the atmosphere.
 Settlers were not familiar with the benefits of fertilizing soil to maintain its productivity until the mid-1700's, when the advantages of adding lime and manure became clear.
-George Washington recognized the need to restore nutrients and established a dung repository ("dungery") to stockpile manure and other organic material that he could convert into compost.6
+George Washington recognized the need to restore nutrients and established a dung repository ("dungery") to stockpile manure and other organic material that he could convert into compost.18

 Links